MoussaAMoussa/CAB432-Project-1/A2_response_to_criteria.md

 ### Core - Statelessness //DO THIS PLEASE

-- **What data is stored within your application that is not stored in cloud data services?:** [eg. intermediate video files that have been transcoded but not stabilised]
+- **What data is stored within your application that is not stored in cloud data services?:** Temporary in-memory job entries are stored in the jobStore.js Map while a request is being processed.
+These entries include the job ID, current status (e.g., “processing”), and a reference to the file being worked on.
+No user files or long-term data are kept locally.
-- **Why is this data not considered persistent state?:** [eg. intermediate files can be recreated from source if they are lost]
-- **How does your application ensure data consistency if the app suddenly stops?:** [eg. journal used to record data transactions before they are done.
-A separate task scans the journal and corrects problems on startup and once every 5 minutes afterwards. ]
+- **Why is this data not considered persistent state?:** This in-memory data is only needed during live request handling.
+If the application stops, all job state can be fully reconstructed from S3 (which stores the raw and processed audio files) and DynamoDB (which stores job metadata).
+Since the same results can be recreated and no unique information is lost, this data is not persistent state.
+- **How does your application ensure data consistency if the app suddenly stops?:** Consistency is maintained because the sources of truth — audio files in S3 and job records in DynamoDB — are both durable and independent of the application runtime.
+If the app stops mid-process, incomplete jobs remain marked as “processing” in DynamoDB and can be retried or safely ignored.
+This means that once the service is restarted, the cloud data services hold the latest consistent state.
 - **Relevant files:**
-    -
+    src/services/jobStore.js
+    src/services/audioService.js
+    src/controllers/processingController.js

 ### Graceful handling of persistent connections